 Outlook’s Status Bar can show how many items you have in a specific folder and also how many of those items are unread.
 However, a much requested feature is also have it reveal how many items have been selected.

-Unlike Windows Explorer, Outlook doesn’t hold this option.
+Unlike File Explorer, Outlook doesn’t hold this option.
 The closest Outlook has to offer is a workaround where you press ENTER “pretending” to open all these selected items at once.
 In this case Outlook will warn you about how many items you are trying to open and offers you to cancel the action.

 More about this workaround can be found in the MSOutlook.info Quick Tip; Count selected items